Tomciom/ChessAI/README.md

+---

 # ChessAI

-ChessAI is a project aimed at developing a chess-playing artificial intelligence using Reinforcement Learning (RL) and Monte Carlo Tree Search (MCTS).
-Initially, the user interface will be local (pygame-chess), with a web-based version using Chessboard.js planned for later stages.
+ChessAI is a project aimed at developing a chess-playing AI using Reinforcement Learning (RL) and Monte Carlo Tree Search (MCTS).
+The AI learns by simulating games against itself, aspiring to reach a level comparable to an amateur player.
+Initially, the project features a local interface built with Pygame, with plans to implement a web-based GUI using Chessboard.js in the future.

 ---